backstrap/mathmodel/README.md

 <a href="Coords.html">Coords</a>,
 which defines a local coordinate system transformation matrix and standard transformation methods (translate, rotate, scale, stretch, quaternion.)
-Thus you can easily transform objects, for example:
+Thus, you can easily transform objects, for example:

     new Solid().rotate(pi/4).stretch(2, 3, 4).block();